carpentries-incubator/gap-lesson/episodes/01-command-line.md

 ~~~
 {: .output}

+You can also edit existing commands.
+Press up once more, and then use
-Now restore the previous command, use Left and Right arrow keys, Delete or
+Left and Right arrow keys, Delete or Backspace to edit it and replace
-Backspace to edit it and replace 32 by 64 (another useful shortcuts are
+32 by 64 (another useful shortcuts are
 Ctrl-A and Ctrl-E to move the cursor to the beginning or to the end of the
 line, respectively).
 Now press the Return key (at any position of the
 cursor in the command line):